knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="addquestionanswers"></a>
 # **AddQuestionAnswers**
-> ModelAnswerResource AddQuestionAnswers (string questionId, ModelAnswerResource answer)
+> AnswerResource AddQuestionAnswers (string questionId, AnswerResource answer)

 Add an answer to a question